Ictinus (mythology)

-In Greek mythology, Ictinus (Ἴκτινος) is a minor figure who tried to violate his daughter and was transformed into a bird, in part of an aetiological myth that attempts to explain the nature of trees and birds.
+In Greek mythology, Ictinus (Ἴκτινος) is a minor figure who tried to rape his daughter and was transformed into a bird, in part of an aetiological myth that attempts to explain the nature of trees and birds.
 His brief tale survives in the works of Dionysius Periegetes, and might have been an original invention.

 Family

 The only known member of Ictinus's family is a daughter named Side.
 Nothing more is known about their family, nor is their homeland named, as most likely both Ictinus and Side were invented for the sake of this story.

 Mythology

 According to the myth, the kite bird (iktinos) had originally been a man.
 Ictinus felt incestuous desire for his daughter Side, and chased her down with the intention to rape her.
 Side fled from him until she reached the gravestone of her dead mother, and killed herself on it.
 Her blood that spilt on the ground gave rise to a pomegranate tree, while Ictinus himself was transformed into a kite, a bird that hates to rest on pomegranate trees.